-- 1.1 Members shall render quality patient care regardless of the patient's race, religion, age, sex, ethnic or national origin, disability, health status, socioeconomic status, sexual orientation, or gender identity. - 1.2 Member's duty to the patient is the first concern, and therefore members are obligated to place the welfare and long-term well-being of their patient above other groups and their own self-interest, to provide competent care in all decisions, and advocate for the best medical interest and safety of their patient at all times as delineated by professional statements and best practices. - 1.3 Members shall preserve the confidentiality of privileged information and shall not release or otherwise publish in any form, including social media, such information to a third party not involved in the patient's care without a release unless required by law.
+- 1.1 Members shall render quality patient care regardless of the patient's race, religion, age, sex, ethnic or national origin, disability, health status, socioeconomic status, sexual orientation, or gender identity. - 1.2.
+Member's duty to the patient is the first concern, and therefore members are obligated to place the well-being and long-term well-being of their patient above other groups and their own self-interest, to provide competent care in all decisions, and advocate for the best medical interest and safety of their patient at all times as delineated by professional statements and best practices. - 1.3.
+Members shall preserve the confidentiality of privileged information and shall not release or otherwise publish in any form, including social media, such information to a third party not involved in the patient's care without a release unless required by law.

-Principle 2: Members shall comply with the laws and regulations governing the practice of athletic training, National Athletic Trainers' Association (NATA) membership standards, and the NATA Code of Ethics.
+2. Members Shall Comply With the Laws and Regulations Governing the Practice of Athletic Training, National Athletic Trainers' Association (NATA) Membership Standards, and the NATA Code of Ethics

-- 2.1 Members shall comply with applicable local, state, federal laws, and any state athletic training practice acts. - 2.2 Members shall understand and uphold all NATA Standards and the Code of Ethics. - 2.3 Members shall refrain from, and report illegal or unethical practices related to athletic training. - 2.4 Members shall cooperate in ethics investigations by the NATA, state professional licensing/regulatory boards, or other professional agencies governing the athletic training profession.
-Failure to fully cooperate in an ethics investigation is an ethical violation. - 2.5 Members must not file, or encourage others to file, a frivolous ethics complaint with any organization or entity governing the athletic training profession such that the complaint is unfounded or willfully ignore facts that would disprove the allegation(s) in the complaint. - 2.6 Members shall refrain from substance and alcohol abuse.
+- 2.1.
+Members shall comply with applicable local, state, federal laws, and any state athletic training practice acts. - 2.2.
+Members shall understand and uphold all NATA Standards and the Code of Ethics. - 2.3.
+Members shall refrain from, and report illegal or unethical practices related to athletic training. - 2.4.
+Members shall cooperate in ethics investigations by the NATA, state professional licensing/regulatory boards, or other professional agencies governing the athletic training profession.
+Failure to fully cooperate in an ethics investigation is an ethical violation. - 2.5.
+Members must not file, or encourage others to file, a frivolous ethics complaint with any organization or entity governing the athletic training profession such that the complaint is unfounded or willfully ignore facts that would disprove the allegation(s) in the complaint.

+2.6.
+Members shall refrain from substance and alcohol abuse.
 For any member involved in an ethics proceeding with NATA and who, as part of that proceeding is seeking rehabilitation for substance or alcohol dependency, documentation of the completion of rehabilitation must be provided to the NATA Committee on Professional Ethics as a requisite to complete a NATA membership reinstatement or suspension process.